typetetris/sqlx-custom-type-unnest/README.md

         .await;
 ```

-and hand over a slice reference of type `&[TestDBID]` on the rust side,
+and hand over a slice reference of type `&[String]` on the rust side,
 the result is correctly inferred as `Result<Vec<TestDBID>, sqlx::Error>`.

 Now we want to create a table having a foreign key column referencing